aicadium-archive/terraform-modules-gcp/modules/traefik/README.md

 This module deploys a Traefik Ingress controller to Kubernetes using a [Helm Chart](https://github.com/helm/charts/tree/master/stable/traefik).

-The chart includes:

-- something

 In addiition, this module provisions:

-- A static IP address for use with the external (internet) network load balancer
-- A static IP address for use with the internal (intranet) network load balancer
+- A static IP address for use with the network load balancer

+### KV Store

+In addition, this module optionally supports using the [Consul](../consul) module to provide [KV Store](https://docs.traefik.io/user-guide/kv-config) configuration for Traefik.
+This allows you to define additional resources like additional entrypoints etc.

 ## Usage